jerosanchez/fastapi-demo/README.md

 A simple FastAPI app with users, posts, votes, and basic authentication.

+This project is designed to showcase how to build a professional backend using FastAPI, applying fundamental software engineering techniques such as separation of concerns, scalability, maintainability, and comprehensive documentation.
+It demonstrates best practices in layered architecture, vertical feature slicing, dependency injection, robust testing, and clear API design.

+The repository serves as a reference for structuring real-world Python web applications that are easy to extend, test, and collaborate on.

 ## Features

 - RESTful API for posts, users, votes